MohsenParandvar/iran-unbound/README.md

 - **Easy Installation**: No technical expertise required—just run the script, and it handles everything.
 - **Selective Bypass**: Only bypasses boycotted domains, ensuring all other domains resolve through your default DNS.
+- **Fast and Secure**: Because of the Selective Bypass feature, your internet connection will be faster and safer.
 - **Cross-Distribution Support**: Works on RHEL, Debian, Arch, and Alpine-based Linux distributions.
 - **Automatic Updates**: The list of boycotted domains is updated periodically, ensuring you always have the latest configurations.
 - **Lightweight**: Minimal resource usage, making it perfect for all systems.
+- **Permanent and Hassle-Free**: Once set up, no need for further configuration—your system will automatically work with the service every time it powers on.

 ---